Your basket is currently empty!

 - Conclusion

-1. Dunedin Student life: what to expect
+1. Dunedin Student life: Welcome to the Jungle

 - It’s a great place for outdoorsy people who enjoy activities like walks, cycling, and hikes

-- Dunedin is the kind of place where you’ll bump into friends on the footpath, see your lecturers in the supermarket, and if you have a bad date and hope not to see that person ever again… good luck
+- Dunedin is the kind of place where you’ll bump into friends on the footpath, see your lecturers in the supermarket, and if you have a bad date and hope not to see that person ever again… good luck 😉

-2. Choosing your University Hall or Flat
+2. Choosing your university hall or flat

 University Colleges

 I was at Carrington College in first year – loved it.
 Wherever you end up, you’re pretty safe in a hall (just wave goodbye to a few digits in your bank account).
-It’s a good idea to do your research to figure out which hall suits your needs best.
-Make the most of all the opportunities, activities, and food they provide.
+It’s good to research what hall suits your personality/needs best.
+In the application process, you’re typically asked to rank your top 3 preferred halls.

 Some sites I’ve found helpful to search for accommodation include Marketplace, Roomies.co.nz, TradeMe, and directly on real-estate sites.
 Heads up: when you apply for a property, you’ll probably be asked for 1-3 character references.

-Steer Clear of Mould
+Steer Clear of Mould!

 Aim for: